jguegant/tech.blog/content/C++/thread-safe-multi-type-map.md

     // compilation error: static_assert failed "type can only occur once in type list" std::cout << std::get<int>(myTuple) << std::endl;

 **Tuples** are that kind of **C++11** jewelry that should decide your old-fashioned boss to upgrade your team's compiler (and his ugly tie).
 Not only I could store a **const char* ** and two **ints** without any compiling error, but I could also access them using compile-time mechanisms.
 In some way, you can see tuples as a compile-time map using indexes or types as keys to reach its elements.
 You cannot use an index out of bands, it will be catched at compile-time anyway!
 Sadly, using a type as a key to retrieve an element is only possible if the type is unique in the **tuple**.
-In my work project, we do have few config objects sharing the same class.
+At my work, we do have few config objects sharing the same class.
 Anyway, tuples weren't feeting our needs regarding thread safety and update events.
 Let's see what we could create using tasty **tuples** as an inspiration.

 Note that some **tuples** implementations were already available before **C++11**, notably in [boost](http://www.boost.org/doc/libs/1_60_0/libs/tuple/doc/tuple_users_guide.html). **C++11** variadic templates are just very handy, as you will see, to construct such a class.